Alexandru Talex: At Cruciada Românismului

 Istrati was survived by his young wife, the beauty queen Margareta Curelea-Istrati, who joined Talex in preserving his literary estate and his legacy.
 On 19 May 1935, they were among the founders of the Friends of Panait Istrati Association, operating out of the Istrati home.
-Its managers included several public figures: Stelescu, Constantin Barcaroiu, Demostene Botez, Vladimir Cavarnali, Petru Manoliu, Alexandru Mironescu, and Aida Vrioni.
+Its managers included several public figures: Stelescu, Constantin Barcaroiu, Demostene Botez, Vladimir Cavarnali, Petru Manoliu, and Aida Vrioni.
 Talex followed up by translating Istrati's preface to his Maison Thüringer, and having it published in one of Cruciadas June issues.
 In doing so, he omitted fragments in which the author had detailed his thoughts on patriotism, as these contradicted Stelescu's ideology.
 He also assigned himself the task of curating Istrati's papers, editing his works, and explaining his perspective on society.
 As argued by Iorgulescu, this was originally a contribution to the Crusade's "possessive cult" of Istrati, used by the party as a political asset.
+In September, Cruciada hosted his thoughts on "proletarian literature", which he described as "neither communist nor fascist, [but] naturally human."
+The leftist team at Facla derided this claim, arguing that Talex was only seeking to dupe workers into recruitment by "Crusader fascism".

 According to Vârgolici, Talex still had an "essential contribution toward informing the Romanian mind as to Panait Istrati's true image, both his own and that of his work. [...]
 Talex assigned himself a moral duty of perpetuating [Istrati's] message into posterity."
 The journalist also felt personally responsible for the safety of Istrati's young widow, who managed to beat her own tuberculosis infection.
 Talex's other early contributions to Istratian literature were his back-translations of various stories by Istrati, who had written most of his work in French.
 These were done under contract with Cartea Românească, and allowed Talex (who notes that "never in my life did I dream that I would be working as a translator") to provide for Margareta.
 During mid-1935, Talex, Margareta and a team of Crusaders showed up in Baldovinești, where Istrati's mother Joița was buried.
 They attempted to exhume the body for reburial in Bucharest, but met stiff opposition from the locals, reportedly including Istrati's maternal uncle.